Zarkonnen/all-you-need-is-a-main-game-loop/README.md

 First, there are three constants:

 * gravity, which is expressed as pixels per second squared
-* lift, which is the dot's upwards acceleration while space is pressed
+* lift, which is the dot's upwards acceleration while X is pressed
 * the size of the dot in pixels

 Then, there are two variables, which are the whole game state: